Heather B. Hamilton

 Herbert Scoville Peace Fellow; Interim Icc Project Director

-World Federalist Association Jul 1995 - Mar 1996
+World Federalist Association

 Coordinator, United Nations Preventive Diplomacy Campaign; Author, Briefing Book on UN Preventive Diplomacy.
 January-March: Interim Director of the International Criminal Court project.

-Heather B. Hamilton Skills
+Heather B. Hamilton education

-Frequently Asked Questions about Heather B. Hamilton
+Frequently asked questions about Heather B. Hamilton

 What company does Heather B. Hamilton work for?

-Heather B. Hamilton works for Children's Policy & Funding Initiative
+Heather B. Hamilton works for Children's Policy & Funding Initiative.

-What is Heather B. Hamilton's role at the current company?
+What is Heather B. Hamilton's role at Children's Policy & Funding Initiative?

 What is Heather B. Hamilton's email address?

-What is Heather B. Hamilton's direct phone number?
+What is Heather B. Hamilton's phone number?

 What schools did Heather B. Hamilton attend?